karanpraharaj/academic-kickstart/content/authors/admin/_index.md

 +++
 I am a student working in Computational Linguistics and Natural Language Processing.
 Currently, I'm visiting the [GREYC Lab](https://www.greyc.fr/?page_id=29&lang=en) @ [University of Caen, Normandy](http://welcome.unicaen.fr/research/) in France, as a research assistant.
 My work here, supervised by [Prof. Gaël Dias](https://dias.users.greyc.fr/), focuses on Patch-based Identification of Lexico-Semantic Relations.
 If that is too much jargon, [here]() is a dummy's summary which anyone can read.

-My research interests include Lexical Semantics and Deep Learning models for natural language processing applications.
-My Twitter feed is a lot more active than this blog.
+My research interests include Lexical Semantics and Deep Learning models for the prediction of symmetrical and asymmetrical relations between words.

+When time isn't tight, I like to read and learn about International Relations, public policy and macroeconomics.

+If I'm working, I'm probably also listening to music.
+And if I'm listening to music, it's probably one of these [playlists on my Spotify](https://open.spotify.com/user/kp863?si=YW8jk_vmRb2HzedSUIaHSA).

+My twitter feed is a lot livelier than this blog.
 You can follow me [here](https://www.twitter.com/intrepidindian).

-When time isn't tight, I like to read and learn about International Relations, Public Policy and Macroeconomics.

-If I'm working, I probably am also listening to music.
-And when I'm listening to music, it's probably one of these [playlists on my Spotify](https://open.spotify.com/user/kp863?si=YW8jk_vmRb2HzedSUIaHSA).